Crisis Management Strategies for 2019

-Make sure that your team is doing everything in their power to combat the negativity.
+Make sure that your team is doing everything in its power to combat the negativity.
 This can be accomplished by them sharing any new press releases to social media in efforts to again flood out any negative mentions of your brand.

 Depending on the current status of your brand and the popularity levels you may have to worry about external threats that arise during these unfortunate times.
 This can be as simple as consumers sharing and commenting on the negative articles about you.

-As bad as the article may be you can always voice your opinion and comment within the story itself.
+As bad as the article maybe you can always voice your opinion and comment within the story itself.
 Although we advise you to do this as a last-ditch effort.
 Taking responsibility and the blame works surprisingly well depending on the situation at hand.

 For the following month, your marketing department or branding manager should be kicking all of your promotional ideas into gear.
 Sometimes you can turn a negative into a positive by repositioning yourself in your specific niche or industry.

-Take Johnson & Johnson, for example, decades ago during the Tylenol crisis where traces of cyanide was from in their product that launched a full-scale PR blitz and here we are decades later with nothing negative online about Johnson & Johnson.
+Take Johnson & Johnson, for example, decades ago during the Tylenol crisis where traces of cyanide were from in their product that launched a full-scale PR blitz and here we are decades later with nothing negative online about Johnson & Johnson.

 Examples of Crisis Management